Synthesizing Evidence: Data-Pooling as a Tool for Treatment Selection in Online Experiments: Numerical Results with Expedia Experiment Data

 \section{Numerical Results with Expedia Experiment Data}

 In this dataset, we complement our analysis with an additional dataset to assess the performance of the \our\ method in a non-overlapping setting.
 The dataset comes from a field experiment conducted by Expedia, the world’s largest online travel agency.
-This publicly available dataset\footnote{www.kaggle.com/c/expedia-personalized-sort/data} includes data from consumers searching for hotels, who were randomly assigned to one of two groups: (i) those who viewed a personalized ranking, where hotels were ordered according to their suitability for consumers based on Expedia's internal ranking algorithm, and (ii) those who viewed a random ranking, where hotels were listed in no particular order.
+This publicly available dataset\footnote{\url{www.kaggle.com/c/expedia-personalized-sort/data}} includes data from consumers searching for hotels, who were randomly assigned to one of two groups: (i) those who viewed a personalized ranking, where hotels were ordered according to their suitability for consumers based on Expedia's internal ranking algorithm, and (ii) those who viewed a random ranking, where hotels were listed in no particular order.

 Following the data cleaning process outlined in \citet{ursu2018power}, we obtained a total of approximately 166 thousands of consumer queries for hotels, along with their corresponding choices (clicks and purchases), spanning an eight-month period ending in June 2013.
 This dataset includes approximately 4.5 million observations of hotels displayed on Expedia.